Code of Integrity and Professional Conduct: How we Work

 All CRA employees – executives, managers, temporary and permanent employees, and students – play a role in ensuring that the CRA administers these programs in a helpful, fair, transparent, and accurate manner.
 This is how we enhance trust, influence compliance, and contribute to the ongoing economic and social well-being of Canada.

-CRA employees achieve this by putting people first, and demonstrating our values – Integrity, Professionalism, Respect, Collaboration – in everything we do, and by following our clear rules reflected in the Code of Integrity and Professional Conduct, and in corporate policy instruments (CPI).
+CRA employees achieve this by following the “People First” philosophy, and demonstrating our values of Integrity, Professionalism, Respect, Collaboration, in everything we do, and by following our clear rules reflected in the Code of Integrity and Professional Conduct, and in corporate policy instruments (CPI).
 When we all act in accordance with CRA values and rules, it has a positive impact that expands beyond the CRA as we work to improve the programs and services we provide both internally and externally.

 We protect our integrity: We know that there are serious consequences for breaching our Code and CPIs.
 We voice our concerns and report situations that threaten the health, safety, and security of the CRA.